Microsoft SQL Server: Service Broker

 The message type defines the data format used for the message.
 This can be an XML object, plain text or binary data, as well as a null message body for notifications.
 The contract defines which messages are used in an conversation between services and who can put messages in the queue.
 The queue acts as storage provider for the messages.
-They are internally implemented as tables by SQL Server, but don't support insert, update, or delete functionality.
+They are internally implemented as tables by SQL Server, but do not support insert, update, or delete functionality.
 The service program receives and processes service broker messages.
 Usually the service program is implemented as stored procedure or CLR application.
 Routes are network addresses where the service broker is located on the network.

 Also, service broker supports security features like network authentication (using NTLM, Kerberos, or authorization certificates), integrity checking, and message encryption.

 Replication Services

 SQL Server Replication Services are used by SQL Server to replicate and synchronize database objects, either in entirety or a subset of the objects present, across replication agents, which might be other database servers across the network, or database caches on the client side.
 Replication Services follows a publisher/subscriber model, i.e., the changes are sent out by one database server ("publisher") and are received by others ("subscribers").
 SQL Server supports three different types of replication: